box/box-node-sdk/docs/collaborations.md

 Edit a Collaboration
 --------------------

-A collaboration can be edited by calling [`collaborations.update(collaborationID, options, callback)`](http://opensource.box.com/box-node-sdk/Collaborations.html#update) with the fields to be updated.
+A collaboration can be edited by calling [`collaborations.update(collaborationID, updates, callback)`](http://opensource.box.com/box-node-sdk/Collaborations.html#update) with the fields to be updated.
 For example, to change the role of a collaboration:

 ```js